jonsully1/aws-terraform-vpc-rds-bastion/README.md

 - If you get `AlreadyExistsException`, the identity exists but may need clicking the verification link

 **Emails going to spam:**
-- Ensure DKIM is verified (check SES Console)
+- ✅ Ensure DKIM is verified (check SES Console)
-- Add SPF record: `v=spf1 include:amazonses.com ~all`
+- ✅ Ensure DMARC record exists: `dig TXT _dmarc.example.com`
+- ✅ Verify SPF record includes amazonses.com
-- Warm up your sending gradually
+- Start with low volume and warm up your sending (100-200/day initially)
 - Use consistent From addresses
 - Include unsubscribe links
+- Send only to engaged recipients
+- Monitor bounce rates and complaints in SES Console

+**DMARC warnings in AWS Console:**
+- DMARC is automatically configured by this infrastructure
+- If you see warnings, verify the `_dmarc.example.com` TXT record exists
+- DMARC reports will be sent to the email configured in `dmarc_rua_email`
+- Policy is set to "quarantine" by default (suspicious emails go to spam, not rejected)

 **Authentication errors:**
 - Verify SMTP credentials are correct